Sam Oh

 Sam Oh appears on her show, Modern Girls with Denise Laurel and Gretchen Ho on Lifestyle TV Philippines.
-She was heard on Disturbing the Peace with Gibb on 99.5 RT and currently co-hosts Good Times with Mo on Magic 89.9, along with Mo Twister and Nikko Ramos.
-On April 19, 2018, Sam Oh retired as a radio host.
+She was heard on Disturbing the Peace with Gibb on 99.5 RT and is currently a co-host on Good Times with Mo on Magic 89.9, along with Mo Twister, Alex Calleja, and Karylle, returning after retiring on April 19, 2018.